AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/resources.md

   </Styles.Resources>
 ```

-In the above example, the resources file `AppResources.axaml` is located in the `/Assets` project folder.
+In the above examples, the resources file `AppResources.axaml` is located in the `/Assets` project folder.
 You can then define the styles using the resources, for example:

 ```xml
 <Style Selector="Button.btn-info">